The Department of Insurance received preliminary 2020 health plan information from insurance carriers on June 1 and began reviewing the proposed

 A key driver of increases is generally the level of health claims paid compared to the premium collected.
 The table below shows the level of

 claims paid and premium collected by each insurance company for ACA-compliant health benefit plans during 2018.
-In addition to claims paid,
+In addition to claims paid, the

-clicking on the name of the insurance company in the table below.
+by clicking on the name of the insurance company in the table below.

 Each health benefit plan has an associated “metal level” of Bronze, Silver, Gold, or Catastrophic and offers, at a minimum, Idaho's Essential